maisonobe/exec-maven-plugin-issue/README.md

 problem.
 The fourth one using directly java and logging shutdown disabled runs without any problem.

-Tyring to set "<classpathScope>compile</classpathScope>" as suggested by someone does not change anything.
+Tyring to set classpathScope to "compile" as suggested by someone does not change anything.

 First run, triggering an exception: